 Exercise: The Best Brain Medicine We Have

 Exercise increases blood flow to the brain and triggers the release of a protein called BDNF.
-Think of BDNF as fertilizer for your brain.
+BDNF is fertilizer for your brain.
 It helps new brain cells grow, strengthens the connections between existing cells, and protects them from damage.

 Even a single 30-minute walk boosts BDNF levels.
 The effect is cumulative: the more consistently you exercise, the more your brain benefits.